rosycode01/Database-wk8/README.md

 I created table book_copies with different status available,borrowed,reserved or lost

 I created table loans with the id having a primary key

+I created table reservations which references book_copies and status of the book if borrowed.